testing-library/react-testing-library/README.md

 when a real user uses it.

 This library is a replacement for [enzyme](http://airbnb.io/enzyme/).
-While you _can_ follow these guidlines using enzyme itself, enforcing this is harder because of all the extra utilities that enzyme provides (utilities which facilitate testing implementation details).
+While you _can_ follow these guidelines using enzyme itself, enforcing this is harder because of all the extra utilities that enzyme provides (utilities which facilitate testing implementation details).
 Read more about this in [the FAQ](#faq) below.